 Facebook is a marketer’s dream because it enables you to get very specific about who you are targeting.
 The key is to place a compelling message in front of people who are likely to be interested in your crowdfunding campaign.

 When deciding who to target, think about relevancy:

-– Organisations: Which organisations have members which are likely to be interested in your campaign.
+- Organizations: Which organizations have members who are likely to be interested in your campaign.
 For instance, an eco-friendly product suits fans of Greenpeace.

 - Businesses: Are there any major businesses known for creating products or services similar to yours?